 In some cases, people with a strep infection have a pink skin rash that feels like sandpaper.
 Because strep is less common in adults, your doctor may not order a rapid strep screening unless you have a combination of a severe or recurrent sore throat, fever, and swollen lymph nodes in your throat.

-Then, your doctor will take a cotton swab and brush it against the back of your pharynx (throat) to obtain a sample for the test.
-He or she may do this twice in order to get results that are more accurate.
-The swabs will then be tested with a kit to see if group A streptococcus bacteria is present.
+Then, your doctor will take a cotton swab and brush it against the back of your pharynx, or throat, to obtain a sample for the test.
+They may do this twice to get more accurate results.
+The swabs will be tested with a kit to see if group A streptococcus bacteria are present.

-The test is not painful, but it does cause minor discomfort.
-The position of the swab may cause a gag reflex.
-If your child is having a rapid strep screen, it is a good idea to hold this or her arms or have him or her seated on your lap, as you may need to help restrain your child.
+The test isn’t painful, but it does cause minor discomfort.
+The position of the swab may cause a gag reflex, thereby triggering a reflex that makes you want to regurgitate.
+If your child is having a rapid strep screen, it’s a good idea to hold their arms or have them seated on your lap.
+You may need to help restrain your child.

-The rapid screen strep kit takes about 15 minutes to process.
-If the test is positive, you have group A streptococcus bacteria in your throat and may have an infection.
-If it is negative, you do not have the bacteria in your throat.
+The rapid screen strep kit takes about 10 minutes to process.
+If the test is positive, you have group A streptococcus bacteria in your throat and you probably have an infection.
+In that case, your doctor will write a prescription for a 5- to 7- day course of antibiotics.
+If it’s negative, you don’t have the bacteria in your throat and no antibiotics are needed.

 In some cases, if you have symptoms of a strep infection but your test comes back negative, your doctor may order a throat culture.
 A throat culture is similar to a rapid screen test, but the processing of the sample is more in-depth.
-It is also more expensive and takes longer to get results because the swabs are cultured, which means that any bacteria on them are allowed to grow.
-A throat culture can confirm the presence of group A streptococcus bacteria.
+It’s also more expensive and takes longer to get results.
+It can take up to 72 hours because the swabs are cultured, which means that any bacteria on them are allowed to grow.
+A throat culture can confirm the presence of group A streptococcus bacteria, and it’s generally considered to be more accurate than a rapid strep screen.

-It is also important to note that a rapid strep screen test only screens for one type of bacteria: group A streptococcus.
+It’s also important to note that a rapid strep screen test only screens for group A streptococcus, which is one type of bacteria.
 This means that if your test is negative, you could still have an infection from another type of bacteria or virus.

-The test is easy, quick, and has no side effects or risks.
+The test is easy and quick.
+It has no side effects or risks.
 If you test positive for strep, your doctor will likely prescribe antibiotics and recommend that you drink warm fluids and gargle with salt water.

 If you test negative for strep but still have a sore throat, your doctor may look at other possible causes, including infections from other bacteria or viruses.

-If a strep infection is left untreated, it can lead to more serious medical conditions such as streptococcal pneumonia, ear infections, meningitis, kidney inflammation and rheumatic fever.
-If you have any symptoms of strep, consult your doctor promptly.
+If a strep infection is left untreated, it can lead to more serious medical conditions including: